 However, it is appropriate to monitor on-premises infrastructure and cloud assets together in an alternative tool.
 To do this, you should be able to set up the monitoring tool in your own infrastructure and it should also have integrations for the interfaces of the common public cloud providers.

-Monitoring as a door-opener for integrated team work
+Monitoring as a door-opener for modern IT approaches

 Organizations should keep in mind that container virtualization is on the rise and that their IT infrastructure is changing as a result of this.
 Strictly speaking, even the basic work processes in the area of IT operations and software development are changing.
-Therefore monitoring Docker or Kubernetes is not only a matter of the technical limitations of Nagios, but also of missing integration possibilities between different teams.
+Therefore container monitoring or Docker monitoring is not only a matter of the technical limitations of Nagios, but also of missing integration possibilities between different teams.

 Modern approaches should enable IT admins to respond to the requirements of developers in a targeted manner.
 Many monitoring tools for developers focus strongly on individual metrics, e.g. they highlight any performance problems with applications.
 With the right approach, IT operations teams can provide valuable insights into the causes of problems by applying their infrastructure know-how.
 However, this is only possible with an integrated monitoring approach.